saidvandeklundert/learn/_posts/2021-08-15-rust-vector.md

 vector; // [0, 2, 1, 4, 6, 8, 10]
 ```

-Sort a vector and then execute a binary search:
+Sorting a vector and then execute a binary search:

 ```rust
 vector.sort()